 What are we looking for when we select video conferencing software for review?
 Here’s a summary of my evaluation criteria:

-- Interactivity Features – Does the tool allow ways to get your audience involved in the presentation like polls, surveys, or a blackboard?
+- Interactivity Features – Does the tool allow ways to get your attendees involved in the presentation like polls, surveys, or a blackboard?

-- Document sharing / collaboration options – Can users share, edit, mark up, and save documents within a collaborative space?
-Do these tools work seamlessly with the video software to enhance the online meeting experience?
+- Document sharing/collaboration options – Can users share, edit, mark up, and save documents within a collaborative space?
+Do these tools work seamlessly with video software to enhance the online meeting experience and team collaboration?

 - Ease of Searchability – Whether it’s sifting through your contacts or looking over chat notes or call history, does the software make it easy to do so?

-Here’s a brief description of each of the video conference tools that are featured on this top 10 list.
+Here’s a brief description of each of the best video conferencing software that are featured on this top 10 list.

 Microsoft Teams has now started to replace Skype for Business Online as Microsoft’s professional online meeting solution.
 They are a one-in-the-same tool but with a new branding angle; it offers instant messaging, video conferencing, calling, and document collaboration.